-Colorado allows for same-day voter registration, meaning that you are able to register to vote in-person at a voter service and polling center up until Election Day.
-To receive a ballot in the mail, your voter registration application must be received by October 25, 2021.
+Colorado allows for same-day voter registration, meaning that you are able to register to vote in-person at a voter service and polling center up until Election Day, November 3, 2026.

 Check Registration Status